OnkarKulkarni2001/OpenGL_Graphics_Project/README.md

 1) Open the solution file

-2) Go to line 56 in source.cpp and paste the path of SceneFile.txt from your system!

-3) Go to line 67 in source.cpp and paste the path of LightsFile.txt from your system!

-4) Right click on project in solution explorer
+2) Right click on project in solution explorer

-5) Then click build project.
+3) Then click build project.

-6) Voila!
+4) Voila!
 You got it working!

 ---